Conserved quantity

-In mathematics, a conserved quantity of a dynamical system is a function of the dependent variables, the value of which remains constant along each trajectory of the system.
+A conserved quantity is a property or value that remains constant over time in a system even when changes occur in the system.
+In mathematics, a conserved quantity of a dynamical system is formally defined as a function of the dependent variables, the value of which remains constant along each trajectory of the system.

 Not all systems have conserved quantities, and conserved quantities are not unique, since one can always produce another such quantity by applying a suitable function, such as adding a constant, to a conserved quantity.

 Since many laws of physics express some kind of conservation, conserved quantities commonly exist in mathematical models of physical systems.
 For example, any classical mechanics model will have mechanical energy as a conserved quantity as long as the forces involved are conservative.